DemISee1/DemISee1.github.io/README.md

 3. [Push](https://github.com/git-guides/git-push) to remote repository.

 - Press the *Push Origin* button to commit your resume to the remote repository.
-Note that you may be prompted to [*pull*](https://github.com/git-guides/git-pull) commits from your remote repository before the Push can go through.
-Proceed to Pull the changes followed by pushing.
+Note that you may be prompted to [*pull*](https://github.com/git-guides/git-pull) commits from your remote repository before your push can go through.
+Proceed to pull the remote changes followed by pushing your changes.

     ![](Images/PushToOrigin.png)

+- After completing this step your resume should be visible in your remote Github repository.
+You can view your repository by visiting `github.com/[YourUsername]/[YourRepositoryName]`.

+4. Set up Github Pages

+-

 ## More Resources